Richard's Branding Boot Camp for Photographers

 Even after your brand has been built, your journey in branding isn’t over.
 Think full-circle!
 Listen to your customer's honest feedback and course-correct on a regular basis.

 Craig recommends revisiting your efforts every 12-24 months.
-You can start by asking your customers two simple questions to shed some light on which brand elements you should course-correct: “When I say [my business name], what is the first word that comes to mind?” and “How would you describe my business in one sentence?”
+Start by asking your customers two simple questions to shed some light on which brand elements you should course-correct: “When I say [my business name], what is the first word that comes to mind?” and “How would you describe my business in one sentence?”

 Phew!
 Yep, it’s a lot to think about… and we know that it can feel overwhelming at first—trust us when we say “we’ve been through this, too”.
 Don’t fret, friends!
 It will be so worth it in the end.
 Not only will you have an amazing brand out there in the world, you will be creating a genuine representation of who you are and what your business is about, which gives you a leg up differentiating yourself and attracting attention in the market.